otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-role-based-access-control.md

     // Check if the user is an admin if (user.role !== "ADMIN") {
       return res.status(403).json({
-        msg: "Not authorized to access this route", });
+        message: "Not authorized to access this route", });
     }

     next();
   } catch (err) {
     return res.status(500).json({
-      msg: err.message,
+      message: err.message,
     });
   }
 };